Sandakphu – Phalut Trek

 - Day 1 Drive from New Jalpaiguri - Jaubhari

-We will pick you up at New Jalpaiguri (NJP) and drive you to our base camp in Jaubhari.
+Drive from New Jalpaiguri (NJP) to our base camp in Jaubhari.
 This will be a 4-5 hour drive to our base camp.

 - Day 2 Trek from Jaubhari to Tumling